aulamber/JS-Redux-bootstrapping/README.md

-# Bootstrapping kit to start with redux, react, webpack and babel
+# Bootstrapping kit to start with redux, react, react-router, webpack and babel.